Sieep-Coding/Sieep-Coding/README.md

 Experienced full-stack engineer specializing in data and business intelligence. 🛠

-Professionally created websites, dashboards, desktop applications, developer tools, and more! 💻
+Led development of websites, dashboards, desktop applications, developer tools, and more! 💻

 Say hi or fork a repo to help me out. 😊